Final Space: Reception

 The first season of Final Space received positive reviews, with critics praising the show's cast (especially David Tennant's voice performance as the Lord Commander).
 On review aggregator Rotten Tomatoes, the first season has an approval rating of 70% based on 10 reviews, with an average rating of 6.4/10.
 The site's critics' consensus reads: "Final Space doesn't always hit its mark, but for those looking for a bite-sized intergalactic comedy it may prove an amusing diversion."
 On Metacritic season 1 has a score of 60 of 100 based on reviews from 5 critics, indicating "mixed or average reviews".

 Impressions about the first episodes were also mixed, with criticism focused on Gary's humor.
 Collider's Dave Trumbore gave the series four out of five stars, praising the cast, the series' uniqueness and its originality.
 The Hollywood Reporter said "the new animated series from TBS misses the mark, and will likely float off into space".
 The A.V.
 Club gave the series a C+ grade.
 Reviewing the first two episodes, Den of Geek gave them a score of 3.5 out of 5 stars.
 IndieWire gave a B+ grade.
 The Daily Beast received the series favorably, comparing its potential with Adventure Time and BoJack Horseman.
-Robert Lloyd of the Los Angeles Times praised the show for the space backgrounds and Gary's relationship with Mooncake, but criticized for being "not as clever as Futurama or The Hitchhiker's Guide to the Galaxy or Galaxy Quest, series with which it shares certain features" and for the comedy which "leans toward things adolescent boys find funny."
-Screen Rant wrote favorably of the series, praising TBS' decision to release the first two episodes 11 days before the series premiere, and describing it as a "very silly comedy," comparing protagonist Gary to Homer Simpson and Philip J. Fry.
+Robert Lloyd of the Los Angeles Times praised the show for the space backgrounds and Gary's relationship with Mooncake, but criticized for being "not as clever as Futurama or The Hitchhiker's Guide to the Galaxy or Galaxy Quest, series with which it shares certain features" and for the comedy which "leans toward things adolescent boys find funny".
+Screen Rant wrote favorably of the series, praising TBS' decision to release the first two episodes 11 days before the series premiere, and describing it as a "very silly comedy", comparing protagonist Gary to Homer Simpson and Philip J. Fry.

+In March 2023, IndieWire named Final Space one of the best animated series of all time, praising that the show has "that balance between the personal and the universal that make all large-scale space stories worth the journey".